 DFU mode is useful for resolving a variety of issues with your iPhone, including the "iPhone fell and won't turn on" issue.
 However, this method is a little complex and similarly, all information and settings will be erased after the procedures below.

 Connect your iPhone to your PC using a USB; boot up the iTunes.

-Put iPhone into DFU mode through the following procedures or the video guide.
+Put iPhone into DFU mode through the following procedures.

-For iPhone 8/X/XR/11/12/13: quickly press down and let go of the Volume Up and the Volume Down buttons in sequence, then hold the Side button.
+For iPhone 8/X/XR/11/12/13/14: Quickly press down and let go of the Volume Up and the Volume Down buttons in sequence, then hold the Side button.
 When the screen gets black, press the Volume Down button together with the Side button for 5 seconds, then release the Side button while keep your finger on the Volume Down button for another 5 seconds.

 If you've entered DFU mode successfully, your iPhone's screen should be completely blank and without any logos.